 A Visit to London

-In 2000, on my way to Ireland I stopped in London for two days, and counting first day grogginess after the overnight flight, I could only sample London’s sights.
+In 2000, on my way to Ireland I stopped in London for two days, so I could only sample London’s sights.
+I experienced my own London fog, the first day grogginess after the overnight flight.
 I trekked across the city on foot and used the London Underground, aka the Tube.
-I went to St. John’s Wood to cross a street…using the zebra crosswalk made famous on the cover of the Beatles album, Abbey Road, and walked around the Studios and the graffiti wall.
+I went to St. John’s Wood to cross a street…using the zebra crosswalk made famous on the cover of the Beatles album, Abbey Road.
+I walked around the Studios and the famous graffiti wall.
 Speaking of London crosswalks, they all had “Look Right” painted on the asphalt to remind us tourists that their cars are driven on the left.

 I ventured to Knightsbridge to shop at the luxury department store, Harrods, so upscale it has a dress code.
 The store is huge, 330 departments and 28 restaurants spread over a million square feet, and brilliantly lit up at night.
 Selections seemed limitless in every department; my favorite was the exotic foods section.
 At the time, Harrods was owned by Mohamed Al-Fayed, who installed a memorial to his son Dodi and Princess Diana that included a ring Dodi had given her and the wine glass she used the night of their tragic deaths in Paris.
 There was always a crowd around the shrine.
 Harrods, Chauhan.shweta14, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 I had to drink a pint in a real London pub.
 Sure enough, last call was a little after 10:30 p.m.
 Recalling the saying “nothing good happens after midnight” London’s standard pub closing time of 11 seemed wise, so civilized.
 Now with rock and roll, shopping, and beer out of the way, let’s turn to more serious sights.